John Worsfold

 John Richard Worsfold (born 25 September 1968) is a former Australian rules football coach and player.
-He was the senior coach of the Essendon Football Club in the Australian Football League (AFL) between October 2015 and September 2020.
-He previously had a long association with the West Coast Eagles as player (1987–1998) and coach (2002–2013), captaining the club to premierships in 1992 and 1994 and coaching the club to a premiership in 2006.
+He had a long association with the West Coast Eagles as player (1987–1998) and coach (2002–2013), captaining the club to premierships in 1992 and 1994 and coaching the club to a premiership in 2006.
+He was also the senior coach of the Essendon Football Club in the Australian Football League (AFL) between October 2015 and September 2020.

 Worsfold began his career with the South Fremantle Football Club in the West Australian Football League (WAFL), before being named an inaugural squad member of West Coast on their formation in 1986.
 After winning the club's best and fairest award in 1988, he was appointed the captain of the club in 1991, a position he would hold until his retirement in 1998.
 During his period at the club, Worsfold played in 209 games, which including the 1992 and 1994 premiership sides.
 During this time, he also appeared in five State of Origin matches for Western Australia, including captaining his state twice.